Home RecipesDessertsSpooky Eye Pies

 Spooky Eye Pies

 I have long admired the work of Christine McConnell, the quintessential Halloween artist!
-Her dessert creations are strange, weird, and so realistic that I wouldn’t want to eat most of them.
-However, these pies are nowhere near her level of artistic ability but do cause a stir at a Halloween party.
+Her dessert creations are strange and weird, yet so realistic that I wouldn’t want to eat most of them.
+However, these pies are nowhere near her level of artistic ability, but do cause a stir at a Halloween party.
 You can create your own Halloween “spooky” with this easy recipe.

 Spooky Eye Pies